sidphbot/Auto-Research/README.md

     > during survey generation with `surveyor_obj.survey(query="my_research_query")`
     - `max_search`: int maximium number of papers to gaze at - defaults to `100`
     - `num_papers`: int maximium number of papers to download and analyse - defaults to `25`

+#### Artifacts generated (zipped):
+- Detailed survey draft paper as txt file
+- A curated list of top 25+ papers as pdfs and txts
+- Images extracted from above papers as jpegs, bmps etc
+- Heading/Section wise highlights extracted from above papers as a re-usable pure python joblib dump
+- Tables extracted from papers(optional)
+- Corpus of metadata highlights/text of top 100 papers as a re-usable pure python joblib dump

+Please cite this repo if it helped you :)